-- 1. A hard copy of each lab report is due in the first 10 minutes of the lab period or the first 10 minutes of the lecture period of the day on which your report is due.
-Check with your instructor as to where the report should be turned in.
-Reports turned in more than 10 minutes after the start of class will be considered late.
-Penalty for late reports will be 10% for each day late. - 2.
-In addition to the hard copy of the report, you are required to submit an electronic copy to Turnitin.com.
-A link to the e-submission website will be provided on WebCT.
-Failure to submit on Turnitin.com will results in 0 (zero points) recorded for that report.
+- 1. A hard copy of each assignment is due in the first 5 minutes of the lab period of the day on which your report is due.
+All assignments submitted more than 10 minutes after the start of lab are automatically late and lose 10% of points.
+Penalty for late submission will be 10% for each day late. - 2.
+In addition you are required to submit an electronic copy of your Lab Reports to Turnitin.com.
+A link to the e-submission website will be provided on TED.
+Failure to submit on Turnitin.com will result in 0 (zero points) recorded for that report.
 Check the deadline of the Turnitin.com submission and make sure you adhere to it.
 Students agree that by taking this course all required papers would be subject to review for textual similarity by Turnitin.com for the detection of plagiarism.
 All submitted papers will be included as source documents in the Turnitin.com reference database solely for the purpose of detecting plagiarism of such papers.
-Use of the Turnitin.com service is subject to the terms of use agreement posted on the Turnitin.com site. - 3.
-Additional points will be taken for late electronic submissions.
+Use of the Turnitin.com service is subject to the terms of use agreement posted on the Turnitin.com site.